symfony/symfony-docs/templates.rst

 ``app.locale``
     The locale used in the current :ref:`locale switcher <locale-switcher>` context.
 ``app.enabled_locales``
-    The locales enabled in the application
+    The locales enabled in the application.

 .. versionadded:: 6.2